Azure/apiforfhir-migration-tool/infra/Demo/ReadMe.md

 - Now, open the 'Fetch Dest MessageHeader' request from the FHIR-DEMO.
 Select the GET method and proceed to click the send button to initiate the execution.

 - Verify the 'versionId' with the 'versionId' from the 'Fetch Source MessageHeader' response.
-If the versionIds are the same, that means the data has been migrated from API for FHIR Server to Azure Health Data Service FHIR and the Incremental Copy Functionality is working fine.
+If the versionIds are the same, that means the data has been migrated from API for FHIR Server to Azure Health Data Service FHIR and the FHIR Data Migration Tool Functionality is working fine.

 ![Fetch-Dest-MsgHeader](images/Fetch-Dest-MsgHeader.png)